PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Not all features of shared namespaces are supported.
 This is clarified in the API section below
 - The existing node problem detector is Linux-only and requires privileged containers.
 In general, we don’t expect these to be used on Windows because there’s no privileged support
 - Overlay networking support in Windows Server 1803 is not fully functional using the `win-overlay` CNI plugin.
 Specifically service IPs do not work on Windows nodes.
 This is currently specific to `win-overlay`; other CNI plugins (OVS, AzureCNI) work.
 Since Windows Server 1803 is not supported for GA, this is mostly not applicable.
 We left it here since it impacts beta
+- As noted above, there are compatibility issues enforced by Microsoft where the host OS version must matche the container base image.
+Changes to this compatibility policy must come from Microsoft.

 ### Relevant resources/conversations